Software rot: Forked online forum example

+Wiki example

+Suppose a webmaster installs the latest version of MediaWiki, the software that powers wikis such as Wikipedia, then never applies any updates.
+Over time, the web host is likely to update their versions of the programming language (such as PHP) and the database (such as MariaDB) without consulting the webmaster.
+After a long enough time, this will eventually break complex websites that have not been updated, because the latest versions of PHP and MariaDB will have breaking changes as they hard deprecate certain built-in functions, breaking backwards compatibility and causing fatal errors.
+Other problems that can arise with un-updated website software include security vulnerabilities and spam.

 Refactoring

 Refactoring is a means of addressing the problem of software rot.
 It is described as the process of rewriting existing code to improve its structure without affecting its external behaviour.
 This includes removing dead code and rewriting sections that have been modified extensively and no longer work efficiently.
 Care must be taken not to change the software's external behaviour, as this could introduce incompatibilities and thereby itself contribute to software rot.
+Some design principles to consider when it comes to refactoring is maintaining the hierarchical structure of the code and implementing abstraction to simplify and generalize code structures.